AdrianMrn/blog/posts/2021-10-15-replacing-node-keytar-with-electron-safe-storage-in-ray.md

 Three weeks ago, on September 21, 2021, Electron 15 was released, and somewhat hidden in the release notes we found a mention to a newly added string encryption API: safeStorage ([PR](https://github.com/electron/electron/pull/30430)/[docs](https://www.electronjs.org/docs/latest/api/safe-storage)).
 Similarly to Keytar, Electron's safeStorage also uses the system's keychain to securely encrypt strings, but without the need for an extra dependency.

-We jumped at the idea of simplifying our build process and removing a dependency, and wrote this simple implementation using safeStorage and `electron-store`, with an external API inspired by `node-keytar`:
+We jumped at the idea of simplifying our build process and removing a dependency, and wrote this simple implementation using safeStorage and `electron-store`, with an external API inspired by Keytar:

 ```typescript
 import { safeStorage } from 'electron';